Lyme PrEP Antibody Treatment 2022

 Lyme PrEP uses a single human antibody, or blood protein, to kill the bacteria in the tick’s gut while the tick drinks its victim’s blood before the bacteria can get into the human host.
 The testing pre-exposure prophylaxis delivers a monoclonal antibody to provide immediate immunity against Lyme disease.

 A panel of anti-OspA human mAbs (HuMAbs) as potential prophylaxis for Lyme disease was developed.
-In particular, HuMAb 2217 was shown to be borreliacidal (EC50 < 1 nM) against B. burgdorferi, B. afzelii, and B. garinii, the 3 main genospecies endemic in the United States, Europe, and Asia.
-When passively administered to mice prior to challenge with B. burgdorferi–infected Ixodes ticks, HuMAb 2217 completely prevented transmission after a single dose of 10 mg/kg.
+In particular, HuMAb 2217 was shown to be borreliacidal (EC50 < 1 nM) against B. burgdorferi, B. afzelii, and B. garinii, the three main genospecies endemic in the United States, Europe, and Asia.
+In addition, when passively administered to mice before challenge with B. burgdorferi–infected Ixodes ticks, HuMAb 2217 completely prevented transmission after a single dose of 10 mg/kg.

 One challenge to developing 2217 for Lyme disease prevention is to ensure that the antibody sustains a protective plasma concentration for the entire tick season.